Esri/classification/README.md

 See the License for the specific language governing permissions and limitations under the License.

-A copy of the license is available in the repository's
+A copy of the license is available in the repository's [license.txt](https://github-admin.esri.com/doc/LICENSE.txt) file.